 Alarm State LED Meaning

 Critical On Red Indicates that customer service has been lost and immediate maintenance is required.
 A critical alarm invokes system fail transfer if enabled.
 This LED will be on during POR (power on reset) or when the INIT switch is activated (resets all boards).

 Off No alarm.

 Major On Red Indicates that service has degraded beyond predetermined thresholds.
 This LED is also on when there is a critical Alarm.
 This LED will be on during POR or INIT switch active.

 Off No alarm.

-Minor On Red Red Indicates the presence of a minor malfunction in the system.
+Minor On Red Indicates the presence of a minor malfunction in the system.
 A minor alarm is raised whenever the system is not fully operational.
 This LED is also on when there is a critical Alarm.
 This LED will be on during POR or INIT switch active.

 Off No alarm.

-Green Alarm is on but silenced.
+Alarms OFF On Green Alarm is on but silenced.
 Silence state is toggled by the Remove Alarms ON/OFF switch.

 On Green During POR or INIT switch active.

 Off Alarm is audible.

-Off During power-up state During power-up state.
+Off During power-up state.

-Alarm State LED Meaning

-Integrated Voi d Voice Mail
+Integrated Voice Mail

-Major On Red The voice mail is not functioning or disk space is at 95°
+Major On Red The voice mail is not functioning or disk space is at 95%.

 Off No alarm.
-No alarm.

 Minor On Red Voice mail disk space is at 90%.

 Off No alarm.
-No alarm.